 5.1.1. — We use SSL (Secure Sockets Layer) to establish an encrypted link between our web server and a browser.
 This link ensures that all data transferred remains private and secure.

 5.1.2. — We use firewall-protected servers stored in a secured location to prevent any unauthorized access.

-5.1.3. — We store and transfer passwords using encryption technologies deemed to be safe.
+5.1.3. — We store and transfer passwords using encryption technologies deemed to be secure.